dinashouhdy/dina_shouhdy_capstone/README.md

 - Checking if a user's credentials match the records when logging in.

 > **Authorization**
 - Verifying that the user has access to perform specific actions, such as selecting items to add to their personal list.
-This would be done by eensuring the caller's identity and the request username are equal.
+This would be done by ensuring the caller's identity and the request username are equal.

 ## 3. Roadmap